Realtors Mortgage Marketing Package For Home Buyers

-- Minimum credit score requirements to get an approve/eligible per automated findings on Conventional Loans is 620 FICO.
+- Minimum credit score requirements to get an approve/eligible per automated findings on Conventional Loans is 620 FICO

-- There are 3% down payment and 5% down payment Conventional Loan Programs for owner occupant primary home buyers.
+- There are 3% down payment and 5% down payment Conventional Loan Programs for owner occupant primary home buyers

 - Sellers can contribute up to 3% sellers concession for a primary owner occupant and second home Conventional Loan home buyer

-- Minimum down payment requirements for second home financing with a Conventional Loan is 10% down payment.
+- Minimum down payment requirements for second home financing with a Conventional Loan is 10% down payment

-- There is a two year waiting period to qualify for a Conventional Loan after a Chapter 13 Bankruptcy discharged date.
+- There is a two-year waiting period to qualify for a Conventional Loan after a Chapter 13 Bankruptcy discharged date

-- The waiting period start clock starts from the recorded date of the deed in lieu of foreclosure and not the day the homeowner has turned their keys in to the bank.
+- The waiting period start clock starts from the recorded date of the deed in lieu of foreclosure and not the day the homeowner has turned their keys into the bank

-- There is a seven year waiting period after a foreclosure to qualify for a Conventional Loan
+- There is a seven-year waiting period after a foreclosure to qualify for a Conventional Loan

-- There is a four year waiting period to qualify for a Conventional Loan after a loan modification.
+- There is a four-year waiting period to qualify for a Conventional Loan after a loan modification.

-- If you are purchasing a two unit owner occupant property with a Conventional Loan, 15% down payment is required and 75% of the potential rental income of the non-occupying unit can be used as qualified income and be used to off set the borrower’s debt to income ratios.
+- If you are purchasing a two-unit owner occupant property with a Conventional Loan, 15% down payment is required and 75% of the potential rental income of the non-occupying unit can be used as qualified income and be used to offset the borrower’s debt to income ratios

 Mortgage Part Of Bankruptcy: Conventional Loans

-- To qualify for a FHA Loan when you have a mortgage part of your Chapter 7 Bankruptcy, there is a three year waiting period from the recorded date of your foreclosure whereas with a Conventional Loan, the foreclosure recorded date does not matter and all you need to do is pass a four year waiting period after the discharged date of your Chapter 7 Bankruptcy
+- To qualify for an FHA loan when you have a mortgage part of your Chapter 7 Bankruptcy, there is a three year waiting period from the recorded date of your foreclosure whereas with a Conventional Loan, the foreclosure recorded date does not matter and all you need to do is pass a four year waiting period after the discharged date of your Chapter 7 Bankruptcy

-- VA Funding Fee can be rolled into the VA Loan.
+- VA Funding Fee can be rolled into the VA Loan

-- 580 FICO minimum credit scores.
+- 580 FICO minimum credit scores

-- VA borrowers can qualify for a VA Loan with outstanding collections, charge offs, late payments, and other prior credit bad credit.
+- VA borrowers can qualify for a VA Loan with outstanding collections, charge offs, late payments, and other prior credit bad credit

 - 2 year waiting period after bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale.

-- 100% LTV cash out refinance.
+- 100% LTV cash-out refinance

 FHA 203K Rehab Loans

-- You can do any type of remodeling such as basement, attic remodeling, new siding, new windows, new roof, new millwork, kitchens, bathrooms, flooring, appliances, and other remodeling projects
+- You can do any type of remodelings such as the basement, attic remodeling, new siding, new windows, new roof, new millwork, kitchens, bathrooms, flooring, appliances, and other remodeling projects

-- Full Standard FHA 203k Loans: There is no construction budget caps with a Full Standard FHA 203k Loan and you can do structural changes and do room additions too
+- There are no construction budget caps with a Full Standard FHA 203k Loan and you can do structural changes and do room additions too

 Other Loan Programs